-ESMT 164 Introduction to Enterprise Systems using z/OS ® Any computer science courses at the 200-level and above except: Courses listed in the Network and Systems Administration category or ESMT 222 Networking and Security for Enterprise Systems ESMT 234 Introduction to DB2 ® for z/OS ® CSCI 310 Computer Science Cooperative Experience I CSCI 410 Computer Science Cooperative Experience II CSCI 495 Internship in Computer Science CONCENTRATION IN INFORMATION SYSTEMS WITH COOPERATIVE EXPERIENCE (UCSO) This concentration integrates two (2) full-time six-month cooperative work experiences and one (1) cooperative experience seminar with the required courses for the Concentration in Information Systems.
+ESMT 164 Introduction to Enterprise Systems using z/OS ® Any computer science courses at the 200-level and above except: Courses listed in the Network and Systems Administration category or ESMT 222 Networking and Security for Enterprise Systems ESMT 234 Introduction to DB2 ® for z/OS ® CSCI 490 Independent Study in Computer Science CSCI 495 Internship in Computer Science CONCENTRATION IN INFORMATION SYSTEMS WITH COOPERATIVE EXPERIENCE (UCSO) This concentration integrates two (2) full-time six-month cooperative work experiences and one (1) cooperative experience seminar with the required courses for the Concentration in Information Systems.
 These cooperative work experiences allow students to apply and further investigate the discipline of computer science.
 Concentration Entrance Requirements:

 Students must

-- Maintain a minimum overall GPA of 2.80:
+- Maintain a minimum overall GPA of 2.80;

 - Maintain a 3.00 GPA in all Computer Science courses;

 - Complete and submit the cooperative experience application during the semester prior to enrolling in CSCI 310 Cooperative Experience I Transfer students must complete three (3) Computer Science courses at Framingham State University prior to participating in CSCI 310 Cooperative Experience I;

 - Have junior standing at the time of the first cooperative experience; and

 Required Concentration Core courses (6):

 CSCI 108 HTML, JavaScript Programming, and Web Site Development

 CSCI 310 Computer Science Cooperative Experience I (3 course-credits)

 CSCI 345 Computer and Network Security

 CSCI 373 Advanced Web Technologies

 CSCI 376 Networking Technologies

 CSCI 410 Computer Science Cooperative Experience II (3 course-credits)

 Five (5) required Business Courses: